Coding Quests

 return item == new_item and quantity < item.max_stack

-Notice that Inventory extends Resource, not Node.
-This means you can save it, load it, duplicate it, and pass it around without it being tied to the scene tree.
+Notice that Inventory extends Resource too, not Node.
+So you can save it, load it, duplicate it, and pass it around without it being chained to the scene tree.

 Adding and Removing Items